Cubeir/Minecraft-RTX-Bug-Tracking/README.md

 ## 🟥 Unresolved

 These issues have been reported on Mojira, regardless of confirmation status, they remain unresolved.
 (Sorted based on severity, from highest to lowest).
+You will need to login or create a new Mojira account to be able to vote.

 - [MCPE-194207](https://bugs.mojang.com/browse/MCPE/issues/MCPE-194207) - Placing or breaking blocks causes surrounding blocks to flicker with Ray Tracing enabled
 - [MCPE-227510](https://bugs.mojang.com/browse/MCPE/issues/MCPE-227510) - The block destruction (breaking) animated texture overlay appears glitchy with Ray Tracing
-- [MCPE-194870](https://bugs.mojang.com/browse/MCPE/issues/MCPE-194870) - Most entity textures appear completely black with Ray Tracing
 - [MCPE-176104](https://bugs.mojang.com/browse/MCPE/issues/MCPE-176104) - Chunks stop updating and become stuck after toggling Ray Tracing
 - [MCPE-145467](https://bugs.mojang.com/browse/MCPE/issues/MCPE-145467) - The Ray Tracing denoiser causes a major reduction in reflection, shadow and ambient occlusion quality
-- [MCPE-140674](https://bugs.mojang.com/browse/MCPE/issues/MCPE-140674) - Some devices that support RTX are occasionally marked as unsupported
 - [MCPE-105261](https://bugs.mojang.com/browse/MCPE/issues/MCPE-105261) - Ray Tracing experiences render errors in certain scenes and conditions
-- [MCPE-166846](https://bugs.mojang.com/browse/MCPE/issues/MCPE-166846) - RTX textures can load incorrectly
 - [MCPE-105028](https://bugs.mojang.com/browse/MCPE/issues/MCPE-105028) - No player shadows or reflections are visible in first person with Ray Tracing
 - [MCPE-119895](https://bugs.mojang.com/browse/MCPE/issues/MCPE-119895) - Glass loses transparency at a distance with Ray Tracing on
 - [MCPE-119941](https://bugs.mojang.com/browse/MCPE/issues/MCPE-119941) - Transparent parts of an entity's texture stop particles from rendering behind them